RJ Kanierra

 Joé Ngoie Mwema (born 9 August 1984), known professionally as RJ Kanierra, is a Congolese singer-songwriter, rapper, and dancer.
 He is regarded as one of the most significant figures in 21st-century Katangese music.
 His music is a blend of Congolese rhythm and harmony with rap, a synthesis he calls "Rotatam style".

 Born and raised in Kolwezi, Ngoie began his recording career in the late 1990s and later released his debut studio album, Les treize lois de la jungle, in 2006.
 Ngoie's single "Aina Lawa", premiered in 2008, gained significant acclaim in Katanga.
 In March 2011, he issued his second studio album, 99.
 Ngoie went on to publish his third studio album, titled 622, in 2013, followed by -243 (2016) and 99×9 (2019).
 In August 2022, Ngoie unveiled his sixth studio album, 13.

-Ngoie gained widespread recognition and mainstream attention following the release of his 2023 single "Tia", which quickly amassed over two million views within two weeks on YouTube and peaked atop the Congo's most-viewed YouTube videos, garnering 805,000 views in October of that year.
-It also sparked the "Tia dance challenge", a trend that quickly gained momentum on social media and was embraced by various personalities.
+Ngoie gained recognition following the release of his 2023 hit single "Tia", which inspired the "Tia dance challenge" that gained traction on social media and was taken up by several public figures.